BeardedManStudios/ForgeNetworkingRemastered/docs/mkdocs/docs/connection-cycle-events.md

 Fired when the player has been officially accepted by the server and now is the time you are able to start sending your messages to this player.

 ### playerRejected
 Fired when a player has been rejected for any reason by the server.
-This event will be expanded later but currenlty is used for when a client has sent invalid connection headers.
+This event will be expanded later but currently is used for when a client has sent invalid connection headers.

 ### playerTimeout
 Called when a player has timed out on the server.
-This happens after they have been accepted and if the server hasn't receieved any message (ping or otherwise) from the specified client.
+This happens after they have been accepted and if the server hasn't received any message (ping or otherwise) from the specified client.
 The timeout time (in milliseconds) for a player can be found/set in the `NetworkingPlayer::TimeoutMilliseconds` property.

 ### playerDisconnected
 Called at any time that a player has disconnected on its own or by the server.